philippgille/serve/README.md

 Then, to install `serve`, just run:

 `sudo snap install serve`

+You can also have a look at the description in the Snap Store on [https://snapcraft.io/serve](https://snapcraft.io/serve).

 If you don't want to use Snap, you can download the binary from the [releases](https://github.com/philippgille/serve/releases) and install `serve` manually.
 See [Manual Installation](https://github.com/philippgille/serve/tree/master/docs#manual-installation) for details.